Maintenance, Lawn Care

 Identifying Snow Mold

-You’ll be able to tell if it’s snow mold by examining the discolored snow moldpatches.
+You’ll be able to tell if it’s snow mold by examining the discolored patches.
 Are they circular?
 Do they grow in size from day to day?
 Is there a noticeable white or light pink color around the edges of the patch?
 If you’ve answered yes to any of these questions, you’ve most likely got snow mold.
 Snow mold fungus starts life very small.
 It grows and expands from a central point to eventually form an almost perfect circular patch.
 Sometimes you can visibly see the white or light pink mycelium of the fungus around the edges of the patch.
 Occasionally the center of the infected patch will begin to recover while the edges are still growing, resulting in interesting “eyes” all over your lawn.

 How To Help Your Grass Recover